Here is Your Complete Guide to Furniture Reupholstery

 How to DIY Upholstery

 To reupholster dining room chairs you first turn the chair upside down and see how the seat is attached to the frame.
 Most of the time it is attached by screws.
 You will need to remove the screws so the seat is free from the frame and save the screws to reinstall later.
 Next, see how the fabric is secured to the wood frame.
 Most often it is held on by staples, which are removed with a staple remover, or you can use a flat-head screwdriver to pry them up.
 Then you remove the old foam padding from the seat.
 Use the wooden seat as a template and place it on the new foam.
 Draw a line around the seat onto the foam and cut it out with a utility knife.
+You can check over here, an array of knives to go about your upholstery with ease.
 Place your new fabric upside down on a flat surface, such as the floor or a table and place the foam on it first and top it with the wooden seat.
 Use a pencil to trace a line three inches large than the seat and foam all the way around and cut the fabric out with scissors.
 Then use the new fabric cut out as a template to cut your new batting.
 Attach the batting and foam to the seat using a staple gun pulling the batting taut to the seat as you go around it.
 Trim any excess batting along the outer edge of your staple line.
 Place the new fabric on a flat surface with the right side down and put the seat with the batting side down on the fabric.
 Attach the fabric with a staple gun in the same manner as you did with the batting.
 Reattach your seat to the chair frame with the screws you saved from taking it apart.

 You would use this same exact method in order to reupholster a headboard for your bed.
 This method works perfectly for squares and rectangles and also for chairs or headboards that may be a bit wider on one end than the other, as dining room chair seats are often wider at the front than the rear for a more comfortable seat.